⚡ Electrical Tips

 1. Don’t panic — but don’t ignore it either

-4. Do not attempt to repair or replace a safety switch yourself — this is licensed electrical work
+4. Do not attempt to repair or replace a safety switch yourself — this is licensed electrical work under Queensland’s Electrical Safety Act 2002.
+Working inside a live switchboard is extremely dangerous without proper training.

 Are Safety Switches Required by Law in Queensland?